pang-lee/javascript_self_driving/README.md

 This's a project that fellow the JavaScript course from:
 https://www.youtube.com/watch?v=Rs_rAxEsAvI&t=4212s
 If you are interested in build awesome project you may subscribe that channel

+# The Demo is at https://pang-lee.github.io/pang-lee.JS_self_driving.github.io/

 The code will appear as the course progresses and will be divided into parts as follows:
   1. Car driving mechanics